KelTej/phishing-detector/README.md

 ## Why I built this

 Phishing attacks are one of the most common entry points for cybersecurity breaches.
-This tool demonstrates how large language models can be applied to real-world threat detection — combining my background in forensic case investigation with my studies in Cybersecurity and Applied AI.
+This tool demonstrates how large language models can be applied to real-world threat detection, combining my background in forensic case investigation with my studies in Cybersecurity and Applied AI.

 ## Tech stack